-The Piedmont City Council will take another look at the idea of creating a tax increment finance district to improve infrastructure in what one city councilmember said could be considered blighted areas of the city.
+The Piedmont City Council voted to pursue efforts to establish a tax increment finance district to improve infrastructure in what one city councilmember said could be considered blighted areas of the city.

 Council member Byron Schlomach, who represents Ward 5, has proposed a TIF district for Piedmont, and has listed objectives for a TIF.
 A TIF district could provide exemptions from taxation in certain areas and provide for “apportionment of an increment of local taxes and fees,” according to information in the council’s agenda packet provided by Scholmach.
 A TIF district is defined as a designated area within a municipality where public funding is used to stimulate a private investment and redevelopment, the agenda packet information reads.